 Established in 1967 by the Florida Board of Regents to place Florida scientists at the forefront of efforts to understand and protect the oceans, FIO became an Academic Infrastructure Support Organization (AISO) in 2009 with the University of South Florida designated as its host institution.

 FIO currently operates two large research vessels-the R/V Weatherbird II (115’) and the R/V W.T.
-Hogarth (78’), and the R/V Western Flyer; as well as fleet of smaller boats and a full service field laboratory in the Florida Keys- Keys Marine Laboratory (KML).
+Hogarth (78’), and the R/V Western Flyer; as well as a full-service field laboratory in the Florida Keys- Keys Marine Laboratory (KML).

 Financial support comes from funds allocated by the state legislature, fees charged for use of vessels and facilities, and charges to administer contracts and grants awarded through FIO.
 The University Marine Consortium that make up FIO’s membership is currently comprised of 21 full members, including the Florida State University System (SUS), private universities and institutes, state agencies (FDEP, FWC), and 10 other associate and affiliate member organizations that collectively unite more than 800 marine scientists across the State.